sinhat98/adapter-wavlm/README.md

 # Abstract
 Fine-tuning of self-supervised models is a powerful transfer learning method in a variety of fields, including speech pro- cessing, since it can utilize generic feature representations obtained from large amounts of unlabeled data.
 Fine-tuning however, requires a new parameter set for each downstream task, which is parameter inefficient.
 Adapter architecture is proposed to partially solve this issue by inserting lightweight learnable modules into a frozen pre-trained model.
 However, existing adapter architectures fail to adaptively leverage low- to high-level features stored in different layers, which is necessary for solving various kinds of speech processing tasks.
 Thus, we propose a new adapter architecture to acquire fea- ture representations more flexibly for various speech tasks.
 In experiments, we applied this adapter to WavLM on four speech tasks.
 It performed on par or better than na ̈ıve fine-tuning with only 11% of learnable parameters.
 It also outperformed an existing adapter architecture.
-All experiments in this work were conducted with four 16GB memory GPUs.

 # Adapter Architecture